Dr Daniel A. Mayoh

 Research Interests

-My research is focused on the crystal growth and synthesis of quantum materials.
-In particular, my previous post-doctorial work was on the synthesis and characterisation of single-crystal samples that host skyrmions or exotic magnetic spin textures.
-I utilised a large range of crystal growth techniques including chemical vapour transport, Bridgman technique, self-flux method, optical floating zone and the Czochralski technique.
-The investigation of the physics of all the materials that I produce at Warwick involves a wide range of techniques, including in-house magnetic, thermodynamic and transport measurements, as well as the use of central facilities using X-ray diffraction, neutron scattering and muon spectroscopy techniques.
+My research is focused on the crystal growth and synthesis of functional and quantum materials.
+In particular, my recent focus has been on the synthesis and characterisation of single-crystal compounds that host skyrmions or exotic magnetic spin textures.
+I utilise a large range of crystal growth techniques including chemical vapour transport, Bridgman technique, self-flux method, optical floating zone and the Czochralski technique.
+The physical properties of all the materials that I synthesise at Warwick are measured using a variety of techniques, including in-house magnetic, thermodynamic and transport measurements, as well as the use of international central facilities using x-ray diffraction, neutron scattering and muon spectroscopy techniques.

 During my PhD, my research was focused on noncentrosymmetric superconducting systems.
 In particular, I am interested in superconductors where time-reversal symmetry breaking is also observed.
 My work involved the synthesis of high-quality polycrystalline and single-crystal samples that can then be characterised using a variety of low-temperature thermodynamic, transport and magnetisation measurements.
 I also used international central facilities to carry out neutron scattering, muon spectroscopy, and high magnetic field experiments.
 We primarily used muon spin rotation and relaxation techniques to look for unconventional superconducting states in our compounds.